Calcium and Hypercalcemia Treatment Options

 It’s a catch-22 and I realize that as I type this so I want you to ask your doctor.
 The catch-22 is that even though these herbs help prevent bone loss, they are also rich sources of calcium: Oat straw, calendula, alfalfa, hops, wild yam, sage, ginseng, and licorice.

 * Avoid drugs or supplements that inhibit your kidney’s ability to excrete calcium or reduce blood flow – While there is conflicting evidence, vitamin A and retinoid drugs (ie Isotretinoin) may have some effect on bone remineralization.
+You may be wondering which drugs do this, so I”ll list them here for you:

-It’s not solid here, just consider this and speak to your pharmacist about a medication you are taking to see if it hinders calcium excretion or not.
+Honorable mention: Prescribed vitamin A too.
+Just consider this and speak to your pharmacist about a medication you are taking to see if it hinders calcium excretion or not.
 Very high doses (not the type of dose in supplements) of Vitamin A may also be a problem and raise serum calcium.

 * Avoid Horsetail herb (Equisetum arvense) – This is a common herbal remedy for vein health and hemorrhoids, and it is rich in calcium.